legalscienceio/monqcle-npm-module/README.md

-MonQcle API for Nodejs
+MonQcle API SDK
 =========

-MonQcle NPM module for usage of MonQcle API with Nodejs
+MonQcle NPM module for usage of MonQcle API with Nodejs and in the browser

 ## Installation
 ~~~~